This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Places to Stay in Yaletown

-- $ Sandman Hotel Vancouver: While this hotel is a little bit outside of Yaletown, it is just a few-minute walk away.
-It is probably the most affordable hotel in the area, with rooms starting around $150 CAD/night.
-It offers basic and comfortable accommodations and has a restaurant and bar on-site.
+While this hotel is a little bit outside of Yaletown, it is just a few minutes ‘ walk away.
+The Sandman Hotel Vancouver is probably the most affordable hotel in the area, with rooms starting at around $300 CAD per night.
+It offers basic and comfortable accommodations and each room includes a desk, coffee maker, and a seating area.

 Stay in Gastown if you like historic buildings or love a night out for some drinks.

 Gastown is one of the oldest neighborhoods in Vancouver and still retains some old-world charm.
 There are cobblestone streets and Victorian-era buildings, creating a romantic and intimate environment.
-The iconic whistling steam clock is always surrounded by tourists, but worth a look!
+The iconic whistling steam clock is always surrounded by tourists since it’s a popular spot on Vancouver city tours, but worth a look!

 The area is an eclectic mix of tourist souvenir shops, trendy bars and restaurants, and art galleries.
 There are some great boutiques and local stores if you enjoy shopping!
 I actually did a food tour in Gastown and let me tell you, there are plenty of great food options here – there are so many delicious restaurants in Gastown!